 - BA Hons

 - MSci Hons

-Mathematics, statistics and operational research can all be studied separately, in combination with each other, or in combination with a variety of other subjects, including:
+Mathematics, statistics and operational research can all be studied separately, in combination with each other or with a variety of different subjects, including:

 - Computer Science

 Mathematics, statistics and operational research degrees are usually taught by means of lectures with a pattern of regular coursework, some assessed and some not, with final examinations at the end of a unit of study.
 You'll be expected to spend a significant amount of time working independently or in small groups, digesting the material from lectures and working on problems.

 Most programmes also include some computing with specialist software and project work, either in groups or individually.
 Four-year degrees typically include a substantial project in which you study a particular topic in-depth with the guidance of a supervisor.